open-modex/model_oemof/README.md

     pip install -r requirements.txt

 The gurobi-solver library has to be available too.
+You can change the solver in compute.py .

 ### Compute